 “By installing appropriate acoustic and lighting solutions and playing with ceiling heights, a space can feel a lot more intimate.

 “Providing display opportunities is another important ingredient.
-This allows the children to show off their creations to their peers and parents and to instill a sense of pride.”
+This allows the children to show off their creations to their peers and parents and to instil a sense of pride.”

 At some child care centres, children are separated by their age or stage of development – if this is the case it’s important to design the space based on the teaching systems or techniques used to accommodate these groups.